Amazon (company): Amazon sales rank

 The Amazon sales rank (ASR) indicates the popularity of a product sold on any Amazon locale.
 It is a relative indicator of popularity that is updated hourly.
 Effectively, it is a "best sellers list" for the millions of products stocked by Amazon.
 While the ASR has no direct effect on the sales of a product, it is used by Amazon to determine which products to include in its bestsellers lists.
 Products that appear in these lists enjoy additional exposure on the Amazon website and this may lead to an increase in sales.
 In particular, products that experience large jumps (up or down) in their sales ranks may be included within Amazon's lists of "movers and shakers"; such a listing provides additional exposure that might lead to an increase in sales.
 For competitive reasons, Amazon does not release actual sales figures to the public.
-However, Amazon has now begun to release point of sale data via the Nielsen BookScan service to verified authors.
+However, Amazon has now begun to release point of sale data via the BookScan service to verified authors.
 While the ASR has been the source of much speculation by publishers, manufacturers, and marketers, Amazon itself does not release the details of its sales rank calculation algorithm.
 Some companies have analyzed Amazon sales data to generate sales estimates based on the ASR, though Amazon states:

 Physical stores

 In November 2015, Amazon opened a physical Amazon Books store in University Village in Seattle.
-The store is 5,500 square feet and prices for all products match those on its website.
-Amazon opened its tenth physical book store in 2017; media speculation suggests that Amazon plans to eventually roll out 300 to 400 bookstores around the country.
+The store was 5,500 square feet and prices for all products matched those on its website.
+Amazon opened its tenth physical bookstore in 2017; media speculation at the time suggested that Amazon planned to eventually roll out 300 to 400 bookstores around the country.
+All of its locations were closed in 2022 along with other retail locations under the "Amazon 4-Star" brand.

-In June 2018, it was reported that Amazon planned to open brick and mortar bookstores in Germany.
+In July 2016, the company announced that it was opening a 1,100,000 ft square foot facility in Palmer Township in the Lehigh Valley region of eastern Pennsylvania.
+As of 2024, Amazon is the Lehigh Valley region's third-largest employer.

-In August 2019, Amazon applied to have a liquor store in San Francisco, CA as a means to ship beer and alcohol within the city.
+In August 2019, Amazon applied to have a liquor store in San Francisco, as a means to ship beer and alcohol within the city.

-In 2020, Amazon Fresh opened several physical stores in the U.S. and the United Kingdom.
+In 2020, Amazon Fresh opened several physical stores in the US and the United Kingdom.